Consistent Online Gaussian Process Regression Without the Sample Complexity Bottleneck: Online Gaussian Processes

 \section{Online Gaussian Processes}

-In this section, we derive our new algorithm Parsimonious Online Gaussian Process (POG) which is nothing more than a rewriting of the posterior update \eqref{eq:GP_posterior} in time-series manner, and constructing an online sparsification rule that ensures its complexity remains under control, while also nearly preserving posterior consistency.
+In this section, we derive our new algorithm Parsimonious Online Gaussian Process (POG) which is nothing more than a rewriting of the posterior update \eqref{eq:GP_posterior} in time-series manner, and constructing an online sparsification rule that ensures its complexity remains under control, while also preserving {a relaxed notion of posterior consistency}.
 Define the time series of observations as $\mathcal{S}_t=\{\bbx_u,y_u\}_{u\leq t}$, and then rewrite \eqref{eq:GP_posterior} in a time-varying way in terms of $\mathcal{S}_t\cup\{\bbx_{t+1}\}$ as